JerrySoybean/JerrySoybean.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: Publications
 description: Publications in reversed chronological order.
-For publications by categories, please see my CV.
+For publications by categories, please see my <a href='/cv/'>CV</a>.
 nav: true
 nav_order: 2
 ---